30 Proven Weight Loss Tips Inspired by the ‘The Biggest Loser’

 I’m not saying that you should never eat foods that contain sugar, but once you reduce the amount you eat, you’ll crave it less.
 Grab a notebook and go on a sugar scavenger hunt through your refrigerator and pantry to see how much sweetness is lurking.
 There may be the obvious things, i.e., cookies, ice cream, certain cereals, and so on (though I hope you’ve got all those obvious sweets out of the house by now).
 Look for less obvious sugary foods, things like ketchup, BBQ sauce, salad dressings, Chinese sauces, pasta sauces, fruit yogurt, energy drinks, and even seemingly healthy things like dried fruit.
 Check labels for dead-giveaway ingredients: honey, brown sugar, turbinado, molasses, high fructose corn syrup, other syrups, raw sugar, agave and glucose (including other sweeteners ending in “ose”).
-People on a low-sugar diet swear by these tips.

 25. Take your intensity up by doing cardio intervals

 Intervals—pushing your pace up, then slowing down to recover so you can speed up again—help you burn more fat in less time.
 In 2008, researchers at the University of New South Wales, Sydney, Australia, had a group of women ride stationary bikes at intervals of 8 seconds sprinting and 12 seconds slow riding for 20 minutes (60 repeats in all).
 The researchers then compared them to a second group of women who rode for 40 minutes straight at the same speed only to find that, at the end of 15 weeks, the interval trainers lost more weight and more body fat than the steady riders.
 The only question is, Why would you not do intervals?!